Skip to content

 Doctor at Your Hotel in Spain — How It Works

-4 May 2026by OnCall Medical Team7 min read
+4 May 2026by OnCall Medical Team9 min read

 Everything about the home/hotel-visit doctor service in Spain — how to book, typical price, what's covered, English-speaking doctors, and when it's the right call.

-A home-visit doctor (médico a domicilio) is a fully licensed Spanish family doctor (médico de familia) who travels to where you are — your hotel room, rented villa, apartment, or boat — and provides the same kind of consultation you'd get at a clinic.
+A home-visit doctor (médico a domicilio) is a fully licensed Spanish family doctor who travels to where you are — hotel room, villa, apartment or boat — and provides the same consultation you'd get at a clinic.

 In Spain, home-visit doctors are: